1) First Step to Investing in Volatile Markets: Review your Plan

 If you are able to commit to longer investment terms, the affect of negative months, or even negative years becomes unimportant in the total scheme of things.
 Statistically, equity investors will likely have one down year, every three years.
 Now, if you are only intending to invest for three years, and at the end of that period you need to spend your money on something with a fixed cost, if your last year of investing turns out to be the “down year” then you may well have a problem.
 If you are saving for long-term goals, then you will feel less inclined to agonize over short-term performance, which is often mercurial and can swing between gain and loss.
 Although you should conduct intermittent checks on your portfolio to re-balance, other than these occasions you should resist the temptation to peek, let the market take its course, and have faith that time in the market is superior to ‘timing the market’.

 If it seems that investors dedicate a lot of time to discussing diversification, you are probably listening to the right conversations.
 When building a robust investment portfolio, you will want to ensure that you maintain exposure to different asset classes and different geographic regions.
-Once you know the purpose of the portfolio (if it is to provide funding for a time specific goal; growth, income or capital preservation) then you can pick the appropriate assets based on their return and volatility profile.
+Once you know the purpose of the portfolio (if it is to provide funding for a time specific goal; growth, income or capital preservation) then you can pick the appropriate assets to invest in based on their return and volatile they can be when markets are moving.
 Once you have your asset dream-team lined up, then you can drill down further and look to allocate money to each of those assets based on their correlation (relationship) to each other.
 Some assets will move in the same direction, some the inverse of each other, and some pairs will have zero relationship to each other altogether.
 Being mindful of your objectives when allocating capital allows you to deliberately increase or decrease the total volatility of the portfolio to secure the desired returns.

 5) Budget For, And Buy Risk

 If you understand that the ‘risk’ of an asset is its volatility (or its standard deviation), and that you need risk if you want to be rewarded (risk≠reward), then you know that you’ll have to endure the amount of volatility commensurate with the size of the returns you want to see in your portfolio.
 In investment, there is no such thing as a free lunch and over-sized “low risk” returns are extremely uncommon.
 With some help from your investment planner you will be able to calculate your annual risk budget and then spend it judiciously across a basket of quality investments.
+It is usually not necessary to invest the entirety of your assets into volatile markets.
 This will ensure that you are statistically likely to meet your goals (if you leave your capital invested) and that you are unlikely to see losses beyond your comfort zone in the bad years.

 6) Automate Your Investments Like A Robot: Unit-Cost Averaging